Justin Rogers (cornerback)

-Justin Rogers (born January 16, 1988) is a former Gridiron football cornerback.
-He was drafted by the Buffalo Bills in the seventh round of the 2011 NFL Draft.
+Justin Rogers (born January 16, 1988) is an American former professional football cornerback.
+He was selected by the Buffalo Bills in the seventh round of the 2011 NFL draft.
 He played college football for the Richmond Spiders.
-He has also played for Houston Texans, Miami Dolphins, and Kansas City Chiefs.
+He was also a member of the Houston Texans, Miami Dolphins, Kansas City Chiefs, Washington Redskins and Hamilton Tiger-Cats.

 Professional career

 Buffalo Bills

-Rogers was drafted by the Buffalo Bills in 2011 NFL Draft.
+Rogers was selected by the Buffalo Bills in the seventh round of the 2011 NFL draft with the 206th overall pick.
 He had three interceptions in his three years with the Bills.
 He was released on November 19, 2013.

 Houston Texans

 Texans signed Rogers on November 20, 2013.
 He was released on November 29, 2013.

 Miami Dolphins

 The Miami Dolphins signed Rogers on December 10, 2013.
 He was waived on December 19, 2013.

 Kansas City Chiefs

 Rogers signed with the Kansas City Chiefs on June 5, 2014.
 He was released on August 30, 2014.

 Washington Redskins

 Rogers signed with the Washington Redskins on December 10, 2014.

 On September 29, 2015, he was placed on injured reserve due to a plantar fascia tear in his right foot.

 On October 8, 2015, he was cut from the team.